-BMI expects the AV market will underperform over the medium term due to similar constraints to those affecting the computer hardware market.
-Sanctions and the wider business environment make operations in the country difficult.
-Despite these challenges, the market's size is sufficient to attract interest from regional and global vendors.
+BMI expects the AV market will underperform over the medium term, but in this sector too overturning of the sanctions can have a positive effect as the market's size is sufficient to attract interest from regional and global vendors.
 Newer products such as LCD TVs continue to gain in popularity, but demand is limited by affordability, while supply chain hurdles remain an issue.
 Nevertheless, consumers are keen to get their hands on the latest products, with flat screen TVs bolstering demand.
 A more open market would see faster growth, particularly if accompanied by improved economic performance with an easing of sanctions.
 However, under our existing forecast the market is still expected to see a CAGR of 6.2%, reaching USD3.2bn by 2019.